shapeblue/mbx/README.md

 Run the following commands as su or with sudo powers.

-First, flush your rules and delete any user-defined chains:
+Backup and then flush your rules and delete any user-defined chains:

     $ iptables -t nat -F && iptables -t nat -X
     $ iptables -t filter -F && iptables -t filter -X